Modelling two-dimensional droplet rebound off deep fluid baths: Background and motivation

-Whilst the theoretical model of an oscillating sphere of liquid was first developed by \cite{lamb1924hydrodynamics}, the model has been validated experimentally by work such as in \cite{becker1991experimental}.
-Considering droplets in zero gravity cases allows for the uninterrupted study of their oscillatory nature, as done by \cite{wang1996oscillations}, and later theoretically by \cite{aalilija2020analytical}, the latter of whom considered an energy derivation approach.
-Later the study of deformations was coupled with the droplet impacting model, with \cite{terwagne2013role} experimentally investigating the role of deformation in the droplet rebound dynamics, and proposed a double mass-spring system to replicate the droplet deformation in a drop-bath system. this is to mimic the ability of a bouncing droplet to convert kinetic energy to surface energy on first contact with the bath, and then revert it back to kinetic energy for take-off, propelling itself upwards.
-This mechanism wouldn't take place in the case of a solid drop.
+The linear inviscid model for the oscillations of a droplet was developed in 1924 by Lamb\cite{lamb1924hydrodynamics}.
+The model has been validated experimentally by work such as in Becker et al. \cite{becker1991experimental}.
+Considering droplets in zero gravity cases allows for the uninterrupted study of their oscillatory nature \cite{wang1996oscillations} and the longer viscous damping timescales.
+Comparisons between computations of the Navier-Stokes equations and linear theory in two- and three-dimensions can be found in Aalilija et al. \cite{aalilija2020analytical}.
+Following Lamb, they used the inviscid solution and an energy argument to find linear damping rates.
+For bouncing droplets, Mol\'{a}\u{c}ek \& Bush considered a simplified model where both bath and droplet deform equally as a logarithmic spring \cite{molavcek2013drops}.
+Terwagne et al. experimentally investigated the role of deformation in the droplet rebound dynamics when the drop and bath are in different regimes, and proposed a double mass-spring system to replicate this range of regimes in a drop-bath system \cite{terwagne2013role}.
+While solid spheres can rebound in this regime \cite{galeano2021capillary}, droplet deformation converts kinetic energy to drop deformations on contact with the bath, and then may revert it back to kinetic energy at take-off, increasing upwards propulsion.

-As within the wider field of fluid dynamics, flows are best quantified with key non-dimensional parameters which represent a relative ratio between dominant factors of flow.
-For rebounding droplets and surface waves, the three parameters of particular interest are the Weber, Reynolds, and Ohnesorge numbers.
-Which for a typical velocity $W_0$, length scale $R_0$, dynamic viscosity $\mu$, surface tension $\sigma$, and density $\rho$, are given as
+Non-dimensional parameters play a key role in quantifying the relative importance of physical mechanisms in the flow.
+For rebounding droplets and the bath deformation, the three parameters of particular interest are the Weber, Reynolds, and Ohnesorge numbers.
+Which for a typical impact velocity $W_0$, length scale of the unperturbed drop radius $R_0$, dynamic viscosity $\mu$, surface tension $\sigma$, and density $\rho$, are given as

-where here the Weber number indicates ratio of inertia to surface tension, the Reynolds number encapsulates the relative effect of inertia to viscosity, and the Ohnesorge provides a relationship between viscosity and surface tension.
-There are a multitude of other parameters that could play a role which we have omitted for brevity.
-In particular for gravity driven flows with larger drops, the Bond number ($Bo = \rho g R_0^2/\sigma$) which relates gravity to surface tension, is often used.
+where here the Weber number indicates ratio of inertia to surface tension, the Reynolds number encapsulates the relative effect of inertia to viscosity, and the Ohnesorge number provides a relationship between viscosity and surface tension.
+There are several other parameters which could play a role; in particular for larger drops and longer waves the Bond number $Bo = \rho g R_0^2/\sigma$ gains importance.
+Even small changes to these parameters will affect the overall droplet behaviour, including whether the drops will bounce, or coalesce \cite{lewin2024collision}.
+The work presented within this paper will focus around the low-Weber and the quasi-inviscid low-Ohnesorge limit, in order to capture smooth rebound dynamics with small disturbances \cite{sprittles2024gas}.